Dave Phillips (ice hockey)

-David Phillips (born 14 August 1987 in Kingston upon Hull, England) is a British professional ice hockey defenceman, currently playing for Elite Ice Hockey League (EIHL) side Sheffield Steelers.
-Phillips was previously with Dunaújvárosi Acélbikák in the Erste Liga.
+David Phillips (born 14 August 1987) is a British professional ice hockey defenceman, currently playing for National Ice Hockey League (NIHL) side Sheffield Steeldogs.
+Phillips was previously with EIHL sides Belfast Giants and Sheffield Steelers.

 Playing career

 Phillips began his career within the Kingston upon Hull club in England, playing for Kingston Crunch under-16, Kingston Predators under-19 and then Kingston Jets of the English National League in November 2003.
 He then moved up to the Hull Stingrays in the British National League, a team which joined the Elite League in 2006.
 Phillips established himself as one of Britain's top defencemen and served as assistant captain of the Stingrays in the 2007–08 season.
 He moved to the Belfast Giants for the 2008–09 season, becoming new coach Steve Thornton's first signing.
 Establishing a career high 25 points in 54 games, Phillips helped the Giants to be crowned Champions of the Challenge Cup and Knockout Cup.

 On 28 April 2009, Phillips re-signed to remain with the Giants for the following season.
 However, with NHL ambitions, and following an impressive performance in a Chicago Blackhawks evaluation camp, Phillips was signed to a two-way contract with American Hockey League affiliate team, the Rockford IceHogs on 12 July 2009.
 He participated on an invitation in the Blackhawks training camp, before returning to the IceHogs to begin the 2009–10 season.
 After making his North American debut against the Peoria Rivermen on 4 October 2009, Phillips was briefly loaned to ECHL team Toledo Walleye, scoring his first North American professional goal, before he was recalled to the IceHogs to remain for the majority of the season posting 6 assists in 52 games.